COLLECTIVE NOUNS

 extinction or layer of fossils

-bounty of fruit (all produced by a single plant)
+bounty or yield of fruit (all produced by a single plant)

 colony or troop of fungi (see also mushrooms)